 Mount Baker’s North Ridge was one such route.
 I made three attempts with various partners over a two-year period before finally succeeding on the route on my 4th attempt.
 On my first attempt, we chose an approach route that led us into a maze of bottomless crevasses in the middle of the night.
 After probing particularly close to the lip of one gaping monster and causing a small ice avalanche, we decided to forgo the effort and climb the standard route.

-My 2nd try was in the face of a less than favorable forecast.
+My second try was in the face of a less than favorable forecast.
 Being the youthful and eternally optimistic alpinists that we were, we pushed up to a high camp on the Coleman glacier anyhow.
-The 13 hours I spend fully clothed, boots and all, in my leaky bivy sack that night were among the most miserable of my life.
+The 13 hours I spent fully clothed, boots and all, in my leaky bivy sack that night were among the most miserable of my life.
 At one point I actually took to counting the drips on my face while lying in my puddle sack.
 Not nearly as comforting as sheep, but it almost worked as I came close to drifting off to sleep at one point.
-It wouldn’t have been quite so bad if we weren’t absolutely terrified of the lighting that was shredding the sky all around us.
-At least all of our metal was in a pile a few feet from camp.
+It wouldn’t have been quite so bad if we hadn’t been absolutely terrified of the lightning that was shredding the sky all around us.
+At least all of our metal was in a pile a few yards from our bivy sacks.

 AAI guide Viren Perumal just above the end of the technical ice pitches.
 Coley Gentzel.

 It was nearly five years until I returned to the North Ridge.
 I went back with a friend this winter and despite the perfect forecast, we ran into 70mph winds and single digits temps on the glacier.
 We huddled in a snow cave for a few hours hoping that the thousand foot plume of snow and ice ripping off the summit would subside.
 Uncontrollable shivering forced us out of the cave and back to our car.
 North Ridge = 4; Coley = 1.